Silver framework

 Providing learners with cushions / encouraging them to turn over their chairs and relax when they're reading

-Creating themed book displays
+Creating themed displays of reading materials

 Having displays about the power of reading